gblosser/RefactoringIterations/Project3/README.txt

 - Project2/model was copied to Project3/Models

-- Added AccountRepository to Models.
+- Added AccountRepository and IAccountRepository to Models.
 	- provides a mechanism to store/retrieve an account.
 Needed because we don't know if the consuming application will maintain state.
 		(this particular example maintains AccountRepository as a singleton throughout the life of the application so we don't need another method, like a database, to store the account.)